 History of the Fair

-he first Chesterfield County Fair was held October 25-26, 1911, at what is now the Chesterfield government services complex encompassing the Mimms Loop and Lori Road areas.
-The concept for developing an agricultural fair originated with Senator John Benjamin Watkins (a co-founder of Watkins Nursery) who was selected as the Chesterfield County Fair Association’s first president, a position he held until his death in 1931.
+The first Chesterfield County Fair was held October 25-26, 1911, at what is now the Chesterfield government services complex encompassing the Mimms Loop and Lori Road areas.
+The concept for developing an agricultural fair originated with State Senator John Benjamin Watkins (a co-founder of Watkins Nursery) who was selected as the Chesterfield County Fair Association’s first president, a position he held until his death in 1931.

 The popularity of the Fair grew rapidly and space around the old courthouse was filled with exhibits and attractions.
 Food vendors would set up behind the old jail (still standing near the county museum) selling cold drinks out of a wash tub.
 Inmates could be heard hollering down at the customers waiting in line.

 Traveling to the Fair used to be done by horse and buggy.
-Families would pack lunches, set out to travel the 15 miles from Midlothian or Ettrick possibly, and arrive at the Fair with the children full of anticipation for a day filled with fun, games, food and general wide-eyed thrills.
-Once cars replaced the horse and buggy, parking at the Fair was handled by the Virginia State Police (c.
+Families would pack lunches, set out to travel the 15 miles from Midlothian or Ettrick, and arrive at the Fair with the children full of anticipation for a day filled with fun, games, food, and general wide-eyed thrills.
+Once cars replaced the horse and buggy, parking at the fair was handled by the Virginia State Police (c.
 1940s).
-A policeman would take your keys and then park your car in an open field.
+A policeman would take your keys and park your car in an open field.

 The midway rides continue to be a big crowd-pleaser featuring all the rides that spin, twirl and make you scream!
-Musical entertainment has expanded from mostly country to now include pop, soul, gospel and oldies.
+Musical entertainment has expanded from mostly country to include pop, soul, gospel and oldies.
 And whether the year was 1911 or last year, enjoying the many food options is just as important as riding the Ferris wheel.
-Turkey legs, fried Oreos and funnel cakes make your experience complete.
+Turkey legs, fried Oreos and funnel cakes will make your experience complete.

 We will continue to look for ways to enhance the Fair and make the Chesterfield County Fair a tradition for many generations to come.